Louis XIV: Early acts

-As the Thirty Years' War came to an end, a civil war known as the Fronde (after the slings used to smash windows) erupted in France.
+As the Thirty Years' War came to an end, a civil war known as the Fronde erupted in France.
 It effectively checked France's ability to exploit the Peace of Westphalia.
 Anne and Mazarin had largely pursued the policies of Cardinal Richelieu, augmenting the Crown's power at the expense of the nobility and the Parlements.
 Anne was more concerned with internal policy than foreign affairs; she was a very proud queen who insisted on the divine rights of the King of France.

 All this led her to advocate a forceful policy in all matters relating to the King's authority, in a manner that was much more radical than the one proposed by Mazarin.
 The Cardinal depended totally on Anne's support and had to use all his influence on the Queen to temper some of her radical actions.
 Anne imprisoned any aristocrat or member of parliament who challenged her will; her main aim was to transfer to her son an absolute authority in the matters of finance and justice.
 One of the leaders of the Parlement of Paris, whom she had jailed, died in prison.

 The Frondeurs, political heirs of the disaffected feudal aristocracy, sought to protect their traditional feudal privileges from the increasingly centralized royal government.
 Furthermore, they believed their traditional influence and authority was being usurped by the recently ennobled bureaucrats (the Noblesse de Robe, or "nobility of the robe"), who administered the kingdom and on whom the monarchy increasingly began to rely.
 This belief intensified the nobles' resentment.

 In 1648, Anne and Mazarin attempted to tax members of the Parlement de Paris.
 The members refused to comply and ordered all of the king's earlier financial edicts burned.
 Buoyed by the victory of Louis, duc d'Enghien (later known as le Grand Condé) at the Battle of Lens, Mazarin, on Queen Anne's insistence, arrested certain members in a show of force.
 The most important arrest, from Anne's point of view, concerned Pierre Broussel, one of the most important leaders in the Parlement de Paris.